 Drying The Electric Skillet

-After you dried it with the cloth or a towel, let it air dry for a while.
+After you dried it with a cloth or a towel, let it air dry for a while.
 That will help all the hidden water drops to evaporate and prevent any possible damage.
-Put it on the drying rack watching carefully that nothing damages the non-stick coating.
+Put it on the drying rack watching carefully so that nothing damages the non-stick coating.

 An electric skillet can be quite big and can take up much space when not in use.
 They take up too much space on the kitchen countertop, too, and need to be stored properly to avoid damaging it.
 It is perhaps best to keep it in the original box and put it somewhere handy.

 If you do not have a box to keep it in, make sure to store it separately.
 Try not to stack other cookware on it because when you want to take them out, you risk scratching marks on the pan.
 Although storing this appliance may sound troubling, it is still worth having this kitchen item.

 Can An Electric Skillet Go In The Dishwasher?

 Some electric skillets are safe to wash in the dishwasher.
 However, not all parts are safe to wash this way.
 This type of skillets has a detachable base and pan.
 Pans and lids are safe to wash in the dishwasher, and the base still needs to be washed by hand.